Radovan793/Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio

-A collection of **Python, SQL, and Power BI projects** demonstrating data analysis, reporting, and automation skills.
+A collection of **Power BI projects, SQL, Python** demonstrating data analysis, reporting, and automation skills.

 This portfolio focuses on turning raw data into meaningful business insights using practical, real-world analytics workflows.